russoj88/stl/contributing.md

-Please open an issue (and PR) on GitLab.
+Please fork the repo and open a PR on GitLab.